project-bluebird/dodo/Specification.md

   - `longitude`: A double in the range [-180, 180).
 The aircraft's longitude.
   - `vertical_speed`: A double.
 The aircraft's vertical speed in feet/min (units according to BlueSky docs).

-This dataframe also contains a metadata attribute named `sim_time` containing the simulator time in seconds since the start of the scenario.
+This dataframe also contains a metadata attribute named `sim_t` containing the simulator time in seconds since the start of the scenario.

 If any of the given aircraft IDs does not exist in the simulation, the returned dataframe contains a row of missing values for that ID.